DanielKilgallon/DannysDocumentation/AWS_Server_Documentation.md

 Download minecraft server client.
 At the time of writing this, current version is 1.13
 `sudo wget https://launcher.mojang.com/mc/game/1.13/server/d0caafb8438ebd206f99930cfaecfa6c9a13dca0/server.jar`
 Note: This download link might not work.
 If it does not, you will need to either find your own link (which was hard for me), or download the server.jar through [mojang](https://minecraft.net/en-us/download/server) on your own personal computer and use pscp, from [PuTTY](https://www.putty.org/), to copy the file to the server.
-Briefly, pscp is PuTTY's version of the linux Secure Copy (scp).
+Briefly, pscp is PuTTY's version of the linux Secure Copy, [scp](https://en.wikipedia.org/wiki/Secure_copy).

 Run minecraft server without user interface
 `java -jar server.jar nogui`